KiDS-1000 cosmology: Combined second- and third-order shear statistics: Introduction

 This work considers second- and third-order shear statistics, where the former probes the variance and the latter the skewness of the LSS at various scales.
-Our chosen second-order statistic constitutes the $E_n$-modes of the COSEBIs \citep{Schneider2010}, and the third-order statistic $\MapMapMap$ is described in \cite{Schneider:2005} and recently measured in the Dark Energy Survey Year 3 Results \citep{Secco:2022}.
+Our chosen second-order statistic is the $E_n$-modes of the COSEBIs \citep{Schneider2010}, and the third-order statistic $\MapMapMap$ is described in \cite{Schneider:2005} and recently measured in the Dark Energy Survey Year (DES) 3 Results \citep{Secco:2022}.
 Furthermore, this work belongs to a series of papers that aim for cosmological parameter analyses using third-order shear statistics.
-In the first paper \citet[][hereafter \citetalias{Heydenreich2023}]{Heydenreich2023}, we validated the analytical fitting formulae for a non-tomographic analysis and the conversion from three-point correlation function (3PCF) of cosmic shear to $\MapMapMap$.
-We found that $\MapMapMap$, although combined from the shear 3PCF at different scales, contain a similar amount of information on $\Omm$ and $S_8$ as the 3PCF itself.
+In the first paper, \citet[][hereafter \citetalias{Heydenreich2023}]{Heydenreich2023}, we validated the analytical fitting formulae for a non-tomographic analysis and the conversion from three-point correlation function (3PCF) of cosmic shear to $\MapMapMap$.
+We found that $\MapMapMap$, even though they are combined from the shear 3PCF at different scales, contain a similar amount of information on $\Omm$ and $S_8$ as the 3PCF itself.
 The fact that $\MapMapMap$ can be measured from 3PCF is very convenient since this allows unbiased estimates for any survey geometry.
 A fast computation method of the aperture mass statistics by measuring the shear 3PCF is tackled in \cite{Porth2023}.
 Lastly, adding third-order statistics increases the dimension of the data vector significantly, and an analytical expression for the covariance is preferred, which is derived and validated for $\MapMapMap$ in a non-tomographic setup in \cite{Linke2023}.
-However, as this analysis considers combining second-order statistics with $\MapMapMap$ in a tomographic setup, and a joint covariance matrix has not been derived yet (Wielders et al. in prep), we still rely on numerical simulations to determine the covariance matrix.
+However, as this analysis considers combining second-order statistics with $\MapMapMap$ in a tomographic setup, and a joint covariance matrix has not been derived yet (Wielders et al. in prep), we must still rely on numerical simulations to determine the covariance matrix.

 This article presents the first cosmological parameter analysis using the fourth data release of KiDS (KiDS-1000), combining second- and third-order shear statistics.
-Before we show the cosmological results, we validate several extensions of the analytical model to allow for a tomographic analysis and to include astrophysical effects like IA \citep[e.g.][]{Joachimi2015} or baryonic feedback processes \citep{Chisari2015}.
+We show the cosmological results, preceded by validation of several extensions of the analytical model to allow for a tomographic analysis and to include astrophysical effects such as IA \citep[e.g.][]{Joachimi2015} or baryonic feedback processes \citep{Chisari2015}.
 We aim to find the smallest set of scales that retain most of the cosmological information.